 If you’re even remotely involved in producing, recording, mixing, or mastering music, chances are you’ve heard the term “plug-in” quite a bit.
-Plug-ins are powerful digital tools that can enhance your music-making and track-crafting capabilities in all sorts of ways.
+Audio plug-ins are powerful digital tools that can enhance your music-making and track-crafting capabilities in all sorts of ways.

 What exactly are plug-ins?
 Think of them as specialized software programs that integrate with your main recording software (or sometimes stand on their own) and give you enhanced abilities to perform new feats of sonic magic, both subtly under the radar and unmissably explosive.